About White Mountains

-- Drive on formed roads as shown on map .
+- Keep to designated tracks.
+Drive only on the formed roads as shown on map .
 Driving over vegetation, breaking branches, taking shortcuts and forming new tracks damages the environment.

 - Respect park neighbours and visitors—ensure the noise and dust from your driving does not upset others.

 See the guidelines on caring for parks for more information about protecting our environment and heritage in parks.